MasterKym/1337-MERN-workshop/README.md

 ### What is CSS
 If you've played around with HTML for the first time you'll notice that it's limited and tends to get dull.
 CSS stands for Cascading Style Sheets.
-I don't know what that means to be honest and I suck at CSS so I'll leave that to the people who are good at it but I'll tell you that CSS allwos you to style your HTML code.
+I don't know what that means to be honest and I suck at CSS so I'll leave that to the people who are good at it but I'll tell you that CSS allows you to style your HTML code.
 You can add colors, backgroud colors, transitions and many more cool things.
 * Try adding some CSS to that HTML file you created, see what terrible results you get.

 ### What is Nodejs
 This markdown is meant for beginners so I won't try to go into many details but I'll state what I think is important to know.
 The name is "Nodejs", "js" stands for `JavaScript`.
 Javascript is a scripting programming language that was initially developed for front end development, meaning it would run on the browser.
 It would be used for enhancing the browsing experience.
-In 2009 Ryan Dahl rolled out Nodejs with would enable running Javascript outside the browser.
+In 2009 Ryan Dahl rolled out Nodejs which would enable running Javascript outside the browser.
 You'll find an installation guide in the resources.
 * Our first eval in nodejs.
 * Ways Javascript is different than C.